a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 Arriving at Yuma I was behind schedule and I ran across the bridge just to be "home" for a minute, bending down an kissing my native soil.
 Incredibly corny yes, but I was a homesick soldier who had been stationed far from the "hip world" too long.

-Even though I had sent a postcard from Yuma to my army buddies at Fort Sam Houston none of them would believe I had accomplished the trip on a freight train.
+Even though I had sent a postcard from Yuma to my army buddies at Fort Sam none of them would believe I had accomplished the trip on a freight train.
 Only Carl, my previous companion on the trip to New Orleans, looked on without commenting, for I knew he knew I had done it.
-He couldn't hide his disappointment in not tagging along with me on this incredible trip.
+He couldn't hide his disappointment in not tagging along with me on my incredible journey.

 Chapman playing the part.
 Oh how I'd love